tonysheng01/Algorithms-and-Data-Structures/README.md

 - [Closest pair of points in a 2D plane][divide_and_conquer]

 ### Miscellaneous
-- [A selection of greedy algorithms, focusing on interval scheduling and optimal caching][greedy]
+- [A selection of greedy algorithms focused on interval scheduling and optimal caching][greedy]
 - [Stable matching: Gale-Shapley Algorithm][Gale-Shapley]

 [Aho-Corasick]: /Aho-Corasick.cpp